PANDA: Adapting Pretrained Features for Anomaly Detection and Segmentation: Image Anomaly Detection

-\textbf{A comparison of self-supervised and pre-trained features}: In Tab.~\ref{tab:big_dataset} and Tab.~\ref{different_dataset}, we present a comparison between methods that use self-supervised and pre-trained feature representations.
+\textbf{A comparison of self-supervised and pretrained features}: In Tab.~\ref{tab:big_dataset} and Tab.~\ref{different_dataset}, we present a comparison between methods that use self-supervised and pretrained feature representations.
 We see that the autoencoder used by DeepSVDD is particularly poor.
 The results of the MHRotNet as a feature extractor are better, but still underperform PANDA methods (see App.~\ref{AppA} for more details).
 The performance of the raw deep ResNet features without adaptation significantly outperforms all methods, including Fashion MNIST and DIOR which have significant differences from the ImageNet dataset.
 We can therefore conclude that ImageNet-pretrained features typically have significant advantages over self-supervised features.
 Tab.~\ref{different_dataset} shows that self-supervised methods do not perform well on small datasets as such methods require large numbers of normal samples in order to learn strong features.
 On the other hand ImageNet-pretrained features obtain very strong results.

-\textbf{Do pretrained features generalize to anomaly detection on domains far from the pretraining dataset?} The results in Tab.~\ref{different_dataset} on FMNIST, DIOR, WBC, MVTec suggest that it does.
-We evaluated the ImageNet-pretrained features on datasets of various sizes, domains, resolutions and symmetries.
+\textbf{Does the superiority of pretrained features extend to very different domains?} The results in Tab.~\ref{different_dataset} on FMNIST, DIOR, WBC, MVTec suggest that out-of-domain pretrained features are better at anomaly detection than in-domain self-supervised features.
+We tested on datasets of various sizes, domains, resolutions and symmetries.
 On all those datasets pretrained features outperformed the SOTA.
 These datasets include significantly different objects from those of ImageNet, but also fine-grained intra-object anomalies, and represent a spectrum of data types: aerial images, microscopy, industrial images.
-This shows that one of the main concerns of using pre-trained features, namely, generalizing to distant domains is not an issue in practice.
+This shows that one of the main arguments against using pretrained features, generalizing to distant domains, is not an issue in practice.

+\textbf{Our simple pretrained feature baseline (SPADE) is extremely effective for anomaly segmentation:} In Tab.\ref{tab:spade_comp} we can see that our simple, no-training, baseline (named SPADE) outperforms previous methods for anomaly segmentation, including those that use trained and pretrained features (see App.~\ref{app:implementation},\ref{app:spade} for metrics, specifications and detailed results).
+While we suspect feature adaptation can be used for further performance gain even for anomaly segmentation, we find that the MVTec dataset is too small for significant feature adaptation using the compactness loss.
+We believe that feature adaptation for segmentation calls for new adaptation methods, this is left for future work.